 - Olive oil (like the Mediterranean diet) and one glass of wine a day

-The Mind diet also includes very limited amounts of red meat, butter, sweets, other items rich in sugars, and definitely no intake of fried foods or fast and processed food.
+The Mind diet allows very limited amounts of red meat, butter, sweets, other items rich in sugars, and recommends avoiding fried foods or fast and processed food.
+There has been some initial research suggesting that individuals who stick to the MIND diet lower their risk of Alzheimer’s disease, but more conclusive research is needed.